 You can easily cultivate the Blazing Star as long as you have an area getting bright full sun and well-drained soil.
 Low fertility of the soil does not pose an issue.
 In fact, Liatris does better with lean-to moderate nutrients.

 The plant is easy to grow and also seems to resist pests and diseases.
 Also, the plant does incredibly hardy from USDA zones 5 to 9.

 Liatris Is Strong!

 Blazing Star Liatris possesses almost complete immunity to the majority of predators and plant maladies.
 The plant also resists deer.

 For all of these reasons, Liatris makes an excellent choice for almost any garden.
 Liatris Spicata (Dense Blazing Star) makes one of the most commonly planted species.
-Also, this appears as the type of Gayfeather flowers most people seem familiar with.
+Also, this appears like the type of Gayfeather flowers most people seem familiar with.

 You can find Dense Blazing Star easily in the majority of garden centers.
 Most mail-order nurseries also order to offer one form or another of this species if no garden centers exist in your area.

 - Spicata consists of some cultivars which include: